rj-maitra/handy-dandy-files/github-commands.md

-I found instructions on the internet to be overly-complex and cause me to run into endless issues.
-Here are the instructions you need to get up and running:
+Here are the instructions you need to get up and running as written by a beginner coder.

 # Pushing code from your computer to GitHub